openaps/docs/docs/docs/walkthrough/phase-0/hardware/CGM.md

   raspberry pi.
 Learn more about the wixel setup [here](https://github.com/jamorham/python-usb-wixel-xdrip) and [here](https://github.com/ochenmiller/wixelpi_uploader).
+ * If you are using Abbott Freestyle Libre in combination with Sony smartwach 3 and xdrip+ (or possibly other combinations of technology to get Libre data up into the cloud), you can also pull CGM data directly from Nightcout.

 ### Using the Medtronic CGM

 Because the Medtronic pump collects data directly from the Enlite sensors, OpenAPS will retrieve CGM data in addition to your regular pump data from your pump.
-While you use the same OpenAPS commands to get it, the Medtronic CGM data need a little special formatting after being retrieved.
-We'll discuss these special circumstances as they come up later.
+While you use the same OpenAPS commands to get it, the Medtronic CGM data may need a little special formatting after being retrieved.
+If so, it will be specified in other areas of the documentation.

-## Using Libre as CGM

-If you are using Abbott Freestyle Libre in combination with Sony smartwach 3 and xdrip+ you can also pull CGM data directly from Nightcout